 D) Precautionary measures after treatment

 Strenuous exercise should be avoided for 2-3 days after treatment as a precautionary measure.

 You should abide by this advice even if you are painfree, otherwise you may risk the pain returning or the injured tissue tearing (rupture).

 E) Are there any contraindications that you should be aware of?

 There are some contraindications and precautions to consider.

 If in doubt, please discuss any concerns with your consultant beforehand.

 High-level research studies suggest a success rate in the region of 70-80% for chronic (longstanding) conditions that have not been cured with other treatment methods.

-Pain relief usually occurs 1-2 weeks after the pain treatment.
+Pain relief usually occurs 1-2 weeks after the pain treatment, although can be sooner.

 In some cases, maximal improvement in symptoms may only occur several months after the series of shockwave treatments is completed.